adorsey5/pwd-generator/README.md

 # :lock_with_ink_pen: The Password Generator Challenge :lock_with_ink_pen:

 ## Overview :book:
-For this challenge I was assigned to refactor a password generator that can adapt to multiple interfaces and browers.
+For this challenge I was assigned to refactor a random password generator that can adapt to multiple interfaces and browers.
 The password generator features HTML, CSS and powered by Javascript.

 ### User Story :notebook_with_decorative_cover: